pow3rr3d/Fridge_App/README.md

 In the future, some functionalites will be add:

 - French translations
-- multiple entry for product and categories
+- multiple entry for products and categories
+- Switch Light/Dark mode
+- Adding a cron to send the shopping list based on the user preset.

+In a second time, a

 ## Known Issue
-The research bar for the product in the user interface is not working.
-I'm looking for patch this.

 ## Contributing
 Pull requests are welcome.